North Quincy station: Old Colony Railroad

 The Old Colony Railroad opened through Quincy in November 1845.
-Several local stations were added in Quincy, including Atlantic at Atlantic Avenue (now Sagamore Street).
-In 1848, the Old Colony built its Gravel Branch from Atlantic to Montclair, but abandoned it the next year.
-In 1871 it was rebuilt, extended, and connected to the Granite Railway as the Granite Branch.
-Norfolk Downs station at Billings Road was added in the 1890s when the surrounding marshland was filled and developed.
+Several local stops were soon added; Squantum Road was open by 1848.
+The Old Colony built its Gravel Branch from the mainline in northern Quincy west to Montclair in 1848, but abandoned it the next year.
+By the late 1850s, North Quincy was located at Atlantic Avenue (now Sagamore Street).
+It was called Atlantic by 1866.
+In 1871, the Gravel Branch was rebuilt, extended, and connected to the Granite Railway as the Granite Branch.
+It diverged from the mainline just south of Atlantic station.